Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

         }
 ```

-`NetworkManager` implements the singleton pattern as it declares it's singleton named `Singleton`.
+`NetworkManager` implements the singleton pattern as it declares its singleton named `Singleton`.
 This is defined when the `MonoBehaviour` is enabled.
 This component also contains very useful properties, such as `IsClient`, `IsServer`, and `IsLocalClient`.
-The first two dictate the connection state we have currently established.
-These will be used shortly.
+The first two dictate the connection state we have currently established that you will use shortly.

 We will call these methods inside of `OnGUI()`: